Taking the Cook Strait Ferry Between Wellington and Picton (i.e. the Ferry to the South Island)

 The Cook Strait ferry companies both offer different fare types, the cheaper option being non-refundable and the rest giving a full or partial refund.
-For a general idea on pricing, see the section below.
+For a general idea of pricing, see the “New Zealand Ferry Price Guide” below.

 Tickets can be booked online through the company websites.
 If you are travelling with a bus company, like the hop-on hop-off buses or the national coach buses, then the Cook Strait ferry is likely to be included in your pass.
 Check with your bus operator.
 Your ferry ticket is also likely to be included if you are travelling New Zealand as part of a tour.

 Being a walk-on passenger is the cheapest way to cross Cook Strait, due to not having the extra charge for a vehicle.
 Nice!

 Checking in at the Ferry Terminal

 As a walk-on passenger, make sure to check into the passenger terminal of your chosen ferry company at Picton or Wellington at least 30 minutes before your departure time.
-This is a different terminal to where the vehicles check-in.
-Two luggage items weighing up to 30kg each can be checked in.
+This is a different terminal from where the vehicles check-in.
+Two luggage items weighing up to 30kg (66lbs) each can be checked in.
 Any excess baggage such as sporting equipment is a small fee.
 At the other end, you will depart the ferry into the passenger terminal where you will need to pick up any checked-in luggage.

 Finding the Passenger Terminals